The-Frederickson-Lab/ant-legume-range/README.md

 ### Summarize legume dataset

-We are finally finished cleaning the dataset, and now simply have to summarize, visualize, and model.
+We are finished cleaning the dataset, and now simply have to summarize, visualize, and model.

 First, let’s summarize how many species we have in each category.
 How many legumes with vs. without EFNs do we have range size data for, and